pipefie/yus-ecommerce/README.md

 ## Request logging

 Cloudflare Workers can forward request logs to [Logflare](https://logflare.app/) for long term storage and dashboards.
 Point your Worker at the Logflare endpoint and include your source token.

+## Rate limiting

+Stripe API requests automatically retry up to two times with a 10-second timeout to handle transient errors and avoid hitting rate limits.

 ## CI / Backups